| | |

 Once cooled, strain the fruit before storing the simple syrup in a mason jar or other container.

-I love having a mason jar of cranberry simple syrup all holiday season long in our fridge to make drinks with!
-You can use it in this bourbon smash recipe, but also for cranberry mules or cranberry margaritas too!
+I love having a mason jar of cranberry simple syrup in our fridge to make drinks with all season long.
+You can use it in this cranberry fizz recipe, but also for cranberry mules or cranberry margaritas, too!

 Can I use cranberry juice instead of simple syrup?